 Harvey Davies began playing the piano before he was three.
 He was a chorister at New College, Oxford, then went with a top Music Scholarship to Marlborough College.
 Harvey studied the piano with Helen Davies and David Parkhouse before going to Ryszard Bakst at the Royal Northern College of Music from 1983 to 1987.
 In 1990 Harvey gave his South Bank debut during the Park Lane Group’s prestigious contemporary music series and has performed at most of the UK’s significant venues.
 Harvey is established as a fine chamber musician and accompanist.
 He has worked with many eminent musicians including Atar Arad, Alison Balsom, Alfie Boe, Rebecca Evans, Catrin Finch, Evelyn Glennie, Emma Johnson, Guy Johnston, and Jennifer Pike.
 From 1998 Harvey toured the Middle East regularly with finalists from the BBC Young Musician of the Year for Penny Adie Productions.

-Harvey has a chamber music series in Didsbury and Chapel-en-le-Frith with his exciting group The Pleyel Ensemble.
-Comprising some of the UK’s leading instrumentalists the Pleyels are indulging their interests in performing lesser-known 18th century as well as British chamber music and are actively commissioning new music.
-Recent projects have included the complete works of Mozart for piano and violin with Sarah Ewins over 18 concerts. they are about to embark on four recording projects of British chamber music and rare works by contemporaries of Beethoven.
+Harvey has a chamber music series in Didsbury and Chapel-en-le-Frith with his group The Pleyel Ensemble.
+Comprising some of the UK’s leading instrumentalists, the Pleyels are indulging their interests in performing lesser-known 18th century as well as British chamber music, and are actively commissioning new music.
+Recent projects include performing all of Mozart’s works for piano and violin with Sarah Ewins and the complete Haydn piano trios with Sarah and Heather Bills, an ongoing series.

-Harvey is the pianist in Ensemble Cymru.
-They were nominated for a Royal Philharmonic Society Award in 2006 and continue to receive acclaim for their innovative work in education as well as their exciting performances.
+Harvey is a founder member of Ensemble Cymru, a ground-breaking chamber group in North Wales.
+They was nominated for a Royal Philharmonic Society Award in 2006 and continues to receive acclaim for their innovative work in education as well as their concert performances.

 Harvey is a Teaching Fellow in Historical Performance and staff pianist at the Royal Northern College of Music.
 He is regularly an artist at the Two Moors Festival, and was for ten years official pianist at the National Eisteddfod of Wales and an ABRSM examiner.
-He lives in Manchester with his wife, the cellist Heather Bills.
+He lives in Manchester with his wife, the cellist Heather Bills and is currently studying the works of the English composer Arnold Cooke for his Ph.D. at the RNCM.

 “The powerful symphonic structure of Kenneth Leighton’s Sonata for Four Hands was masterfully revealed in this authoritative performance”